eclipse-sumo/sumo/docs/web/docs/netedit.md

   - When dragging the edge, the edge will move locally and the junction will move in parallel

+#### Moving Polygons and TAZs

+- When clicking over an Polygon/TAZ edge or vertex, contour will be moved
+- If Polygon/TAZ is inspected an option "block shape" is enabled, then entire shape will be moved

 ## Network specific modes

 ### Create Edges